Texas, Louisiana doused with rain while Gulf disturbance runs out of time for development

-Much like what was previously known as Invest 93L earlier this month, a trough of low pressure on the southern end of a frontal boundary is forecast to move west-southwestward into the north-central portion of the Gulf, according to the NHC.
+Much like what was previously known as Invest 93L earlier this month, a trough of low pressure at the southern end of a frontal boundary over the Gulf has been producing a broad area of disorganized showers and storms., according to the National Hurricane Center.

 (FOX Weather)